 The problem is that this is a form of resistance and ‘what we resist, persists’.
 Those feelings do not go away but rather appear in other places.
 It may not be obvious where at first but projection is one way they can appear.

-By focusing on what we think other people feel it helps distract us from our own feelings.
-This protects us from ourselves, from our difficult feelings, from our self-doubts, insecurities, and our deep sense that maybe others are right and that there is something wrong with me or that I am not good enough.
+By perceiving the feelings we suppress in ourselves in others, it helps distract us from our own feelings and by focusing on another person.
+We are protected from ourselves, from our difficult feelings, from our self-doubts, insecurities, and our deep sense that maybe others are right and that there is something wrong with me or that I am not good enough.

 Can Emotional Projection be a Good Thing?